-Marijampole University of Applied Sciences is the only terteriary institution in Sūduva region.
+Marijampole Higher Education Institution is the only terteriary institution in Sūduva region.
 It is a creative, open, modern cultural and scientific center of Southern Lithuania, connected with the world‘s science, studies and business community by international relations, ensuring an attractive and high-quality study environment where students can acquire and develop knowledge and skills necessary for their country, Europe and the global world.
 Since 2008 we have participated in Erasmus + programme activities.
 During this time we have established new contacts with foreign higher education institutions, which has allowed our students and staff the flexibility to try out their studies and internships, and has them provided not only with academic but also with diverse multicultural experience.

-At later stages, in accordance with the Erasmus + programm, Marijampole University of Applied Sciences will ocercome the main challenges of the institution’s internationalization and modernization in order to contribute to the goals of the European Education Area.
+At later stages, in accordance with the Erasmus + programm, Marijampole Higher Education Institution will ocercome the main challenges of the institution’s internationalization and modernization in order to contribute to the goals of the European Education Area.
 In this way, we will increase the attractiveness of European higher education, offer students and staff the opportunity to study and/or work in another country, promote language learning and linguistic diversity (we teach subjects in English), develop initiatives in one or more areas of education, and encourage innovation, exchange of experience and knowledge in cooperation with partner countries involved in education and training or other related fields.

 - To continuously improve the quality of studies and services by improving the existing programs, creating new ones and focusing on the needs of the labor market and entrant students;